 If you solicit a sale or transfer or distribute, other than selling, any item listed above (or that you represent to be any item listed above), you will be suspended from school for five (5) to ten (10) days and the principal may recommend that you be expelled.
-For a second transfer or distribution offense, you will be suspended for ten (10) days and the principal will recommend that you be expelled. - 4.
-You may not use any legal substance to attain a mood-altering effect and you may not possess any equipment or device for preparing or taking drugs. - 5.
-If you are found to be guilty of a felony under Chapter 893, Florida Statutes, you may be recommended for expulsion or transfer to an alternative school. - 6.
-You may be entitled to a waiver of discipline or expulsion if you divulge information leading to the arrest and conviction of the person who supplied such controlled substance to you or if you voluntarily disclose your unlawful possession of such controlled substance prior to your arrest.
-A waiver also may be granted if you successfully complete a state-licensed drug abuse treatment program.
+For a second transfer or distribution offense, you will be suspended for ten (10) days and the principal will recommend that you be expelled.

+- 4. You may not use any legal substance to attain a mood-altering effect and you may not possess any equipment or device for preparing or taking drugs. - 5.
+If you are found to be quilty of a felony under Chapter 893, Florida Statutes, you may be recommended for expulsion or transfer to an alternative school. - 6.
+You may be entitled to a waiver of discipline or expulsion: (a) if you divulge information leading to the arrest and conviction of the person who supplied such controlled substance to you or if you voluntarily disclose your unlawful possession of such controlled substance prior to your arrest; (b) if you commit yourself, or are referred by the court in lieu of sentence, to a state-licensed drug abuse treatment program and successfully complete that program.
 [F.S.
-1006.09]

-7. If you are charged with any drug or alcohol offense, you will be referred to a School Board-approved counseling program and you may be granted a reduction in your consequence if you satisfactorily participate in and complete such program, i.e., family counseling, substance abuse awareness, etc. Failure to complete such program will result in the reinstatement of the original consequence.
+1006.09(2)(a), (b)] - 7.
+If you are charged with any drug or alcohol offense, you will be referred to a School Board-approved counseling program and you may be granted a reduction in your consequence if you satisfactorily participate in and complete such program, i.e., family counseling, substance abuse awareness, etc. Failure to complete such program will result in the reinstatement of the original consequence.